24 Feb 2026,

 • Driver’s Name and Address: Full name, current address, and contact details.

-• Driver’s Insurance Company and Policy Information: Insurance company name, policy number, claims phone number, and any additional coverage details.
+• Driver’s Insurance Company and Policy Information: Insurance company name, policy number, claims phone number, and any additional coverage details, including comprehensive, collision, and liability limits, to assess whether they have valid, full coverage or are uninsured or underinsured.

-Note: If you own a smartphone, take pictures at the accident scene, including images of vehicle damages, the surrounding environment, road signs, and any contributing factors.
+Note: If you own a smartphone, take photographs and detailed documentation at the accident scene, including images of vehicle damages, the surrounding environment, road signs, and any contributing factors.
+These photographs serve as vital evidence that an adjuster will inspect and assess when investigating the claim.

 #2.
 Contact your insurance company at once to let them know what happened